kevinsames/spark-fuse/docs/similarity_partitioning_demo.md

     model_name="sentence-transformers/all-MiniLM-L6-v2",
     batch_size=32,
     normalize=True,
+    prefer_stub=False,
 )
 ```

 The generator depends on the `sentence-transformers` package, which is installed alongside `spark-fuse`.

 Vectorized pandas UDFs can speed up inference, but they require pandas and numpy on every Spark executor.
 Leave `use_vectorized=False` (default) when you prefer the pure PySpark UDF fallback, or set it to `True` once your cluster has the dependencies installed.

+Set `prefer_stub=True` when you explicitly want the deterministic hash-based fallback without attempting to import Hugging Face models.
+This is useful on constrained environments where importing `sentence-transformers` could terminate the Python worker.